Research Assistantsarah.email@example.com (936) 676-8660

 Sarah Turner joined Texas A&M Natural Resources Institute in March 2015 as a student technician and became a graduate research assistant in August 2015.
 She is currently a research assistant focusing on ecological monitoring of military lands.
 Her duties include conducting baseline biological surveys, ensuring compliance with environmental policies and developing natural resource management plans.

-Sarah received a Bachelor of Science in wildlife and fisheries sciences from Texas A&M University, and will receive a Master of Science in wildlife and fisheries sciences from Texas A&M University in August 2017.
-Her master’s research focused on identifying factors influencing avian distribution in the shortgrass prairie of New Mexico.
+Sarah received a Bachelor of Science in wildlife and fisheries sciences from Texas A&M University, and her Master of Science in wildlife and fisheries sciences focused on identifying factors influencing avian distribution in the shortgrass prairie of New Mexico in August 2017.
+She is currently a Ph.D. student in the department of Ecosystem Science and Management at A&M.

 Sarah was raised in Lufkin, Texas, where her affinity for the outdoors developed at a young age.
 During her free time, Sarah can be found hunting, fishing, motorcycling or simply enjoying the great outdoors.